AnuchaTrua/F1-webpage/README.md

-This is my first static web page.
+This is my first static web page
-For practice my HTML and CSS.
+For practice my HTML and CSS